agkozak/agkozak-zsh-prompt/README.md

 In general, you will not need to change these settings to achieve a custom prompt.
 If, for example, you would like to move the Git status into the left prompt, you may do so simply with `AGKOZAK_LEFT_PROMPT_ONLY=1`.
 If you want to make it your favorite shade of grey, you may add `AGKOZAK_COLORS_BRANCH_STATUS=243`.

-Now that the right prompt no longer does anything, you could use the `AGKOZAK_CUSTOM_RPROMPT` variable to have it do something new, such as to display the time:
+If you made those customizations, however,  the right prompt would no longer do anything, so you could use the `AGKOZAK_CUSTOM_RPROMPT` variable to have it do something new, such as to display the time:

      AGKOZAK_CUSTOM_RPROMPT='%*'